ClearedForNowhere/ClearedForNowhere.github.io/_posts/2026-08-23-DESTINATION-POINT-HOPE-FLIGHT-#1.md

 ![Destination Point Hope]({{ site.github.url }}/assets/img/DPH_FLIGHT_01/CONTENU/5.jpg)

-"Arriving from the 123° heading, I joined the traffic pattern directly on a long final for Runway 30.
+Arriving from the 123° heading, I joined the traffic pattern directly on a long final for Runway 30.
 As for the wind, the arrival METAR speaks for itself: 31020G29KT.
 Fortunately, the wind was almost directly down the runway.
-With those windy conditions in mind, I flew the final approach and landing with a good margin above my normal approach speed to reduce the risk of a stall close to the ground."
+With those windy conditions in mind, I flew the final approach and landing with a good margin above my normal approach speed to reduce the risk of a stall close to the ground.

 I’ve had better landings, but it wasn’t too bad considering the conditions!
 I took the time to properly secure the Comanche on the ground, as the forecast calls for plenty of wind over the next few days.